codymurphyjones/react-validation-strategy/readme.md

 Then, whenever the `Validator` needs to validate its field's value (e.g., when the `updateProperties` function is called), it goes through this array of `ValidationStrategy` functions, calling each one with the current field value.
 If any of the `ValidationStrategy` functions return `false`, the field is marked as invalid.
 Otherwise, it's marked as valid.
 This way, the `Validator` can easily manage multiple validation rules for a single field.

-Inspired by https://houseform.dev and https://www.react-hook-form.com/ and https://formik.org
+Inspired by https://houseform.dev and https://www.react-hook-form.com/ and https://formik.org and https://stitches.dev/docs/introduction and https://redux.js.org/ and https://react-spectrum.adobe.com/react-aria/